-An official with the Government Accountability Office (GAO), who also testified at the House hearing, "seemed to suggest that the consensus standards are a legitimate alternative" to the seven-year reinspection interval for pipelines, Edwards said.
-The consensus standards developed by the American Society of Mechanical Engineers propose a 10-year reinspection interval for most gas pipelines operating at high pressures, and an even longer interval for low-pressure gas lines, he noted.
+An official with the Government Accountability Office (GAO), who also testified at the House hearing, “seemed to suggest that the consensus standards are a legitimate alternative” to the seven-year reinspection interval for pipelines, Edwards said.
+The consensus standards developed by the American Society of Mechanical Engineers propose a 10-year reinspection interval for most gas pipelines operating at high pressures, and an even wider interval for lower pressure gas lines, he noted.

-"Why are we so concerned about the seven-year reassessment interval?
-First, there is the 'overlap' in years 2010 through 2012 [between initial inspections and reinspections].
+“Why are we so concerned about the seven-year reassessment interval?
+First, there is the ‘overlap’ in years 2010 through 2012.
 The ability to meet the required volume of inspections is daunting given the limited number of inspection contractors and equipment available.
-In addition, this stepped-up level of inspection activity would be difficult to accommodate without affecting gas system deliverability," Mohn told the House Energy and Commerce's subcommittee on energy and air quality, which called the hearing to review the industry's progress on complying with the pipe safety law.
+In addition, this stepped-up level of inspection activity would be difficult to accommodate without affecting gas system deliverability,” Mohn told the House Energy and Commerce’s subcommittee on energy and air quality, which reviewed the industry’s progress in complying with the pipe safety law.

-"Some assume that we are focusing on the reassessment interval only because of the costs to industry.
-In fact, our cost will be modest compared to the potential costs to consumers in the form of higher natural gas commodity prices if pipeline capacity becomes too constrained," he said.
-Mohn noted that some areas of the country -- Chicago and the Gulf Coast -- could handle frequent pipeline capacity interruptions without experiencing a severe hike in gas prices, but other areas -- such as the Northeast and southern California -- would face greater risk.
+“Some assume that we are focusing on the reassessment interval only because of the costs to industry.
+In fact, our costs will be modest compared to the potential costs to consumers in the form of higher natural gas commodity prices if pipeline capacity becomes too constrained,” he said.
+Mohn noted that some areas of the country — Chicago and the Gulf Coast — could handle frequent pipeline capacity interruptions without experiencing a severe hike in gas prices, but other areas — such as the Northeast and southern California — would face greater risk.

 “We recognize that some lawmakers may be hesitant to change…the seven-year reassessment interval given the heated debate on this issue in 2002…We still urge the Congress to address the reassessment issue in this reauthorization bill, particularly the inspection overlap.”
 INGAA has provided the GAO with data that “clearly shows there would be no compromise of safety either by lengthening the seven-year interval or by eliminating the baseline-reassessment overlap,” Mohn said.